Sign Up

 Disability

-For hearing impairments, face the patient and speak clearly.
+When communicating with a patient who has a hearing impairment, face the patient and speak clearly.
 Use short sentences.
 Repeat yourself as needed.
 Do not shout.
 Touch the patient to get their attention.
-Keep background noise to a minimum (Helping with Disabilities, 2019).
+Keep background noise to a minimum.
+Finger spelling and writing things down can be helpful (American Speech-Language-Hearing Association, n.d.; Centers for Disease Control and Prevention, 2024b).

-For visual impairments, make sure the lighting is good.
+When communicating with a patient who has a visual impairment, make sure the lighting is good.
 Do not move furniture around.
 Keep clutter off the floors.
 Use black and white clocks and telephones.
 Large numbers and letters are easier to read.
 Keep glasses close and clean.
 Mark knobs and devices with dots or tape to identify where to turn or push the knobs.
-Use the back burners and turn the handles toward the stove to stop accidental spills (Helping with Disabilities, 2019).
+Use the back burners and turn the handles toward the stove to stop accidental spills (Wisconsin Department of Health Services, 2023).

-For speech impairments, keep a pencil, pen, and paper close.
+When communicating with a patient who has a speech impairment, keep a pencil, pen, and paper close.
 Do not talk for the patient.
-Do not talk in front of the patient to another person as if they cannot hear what you are saying (Helping with Disabilities, 2019).
+Do not talk in front of the patient to another person as if they cannot hear what you are saying (American Speech-Language-Hearing Association, n.d.).

-For loss of a limb or use of a limb, assist as needed.
-Ask the patient what they want to be done for them or review the care plan.
+When caring for a patient who has lost a limb or has limited use of a limb, assist as needed.
+Ask the patient what they want done for them or review the care plan.
 Do not over-assist the patient.
 The patient needs to maintain as much function as possible.
 They also need to maintain their self-respect.
-Elevating an impaired limb will help reduce swelling (Helping with Disabilities, 2019).
+Elevating an impaired limb will help reduce swelling (Illinois Department of Human Services, n.d.).

 Bed Sores

 Bedsores are also called pressure sores, decubitus ulcers, or pressure ulcers.
-Bedsores are painful and hard to heal.
-A sore happens when blood vessels get squeezed between a surface and bony areas.
-Typically, people would feel the pressure and move.
-Some patients are not able to move or do not feel the pressure.
+Bedsores are painful and can be difficult to heal.
+A sore happens when blood vessels are squeezed or pressed between a surface and bony areas.
+Typically, a healthy person would feel the pressure and move.
+However, some patients are not able to move or do not feel the pressure.
 Rubbing and friction also cause sores.
 When parts of the patient's skin are pulled across a surface, rubbing and friction can cause sores.
 Continued exposure to wetness causes bed sores.
-It is important to remove urine and feces.
+It is important to remove urine and feces (Zaidi & Sharma, 2024).

 1. Keep the skin clean and dry